The basic geometry of Witt vectors, I: The affine case: Grading and truncations

-(Note that in most applications, it is better to view $W_{R,\ptst}(A)$ as a pro-ring than to actually take the limit.
+(Note that it is often better to view $W_{R,\ptst}(A)$ as a pro-ring than to actually take the limit.
 If we preferred topological rings to pro-rings, we could take the limit and endow it with the natural pro-discrete topology.)
-We will see below that all the maps in this projective system are surjective.
+It follows from \ref{pro:V-exact-sequence} and (\ref{map:witt-iterate-generalized-finite-length}) below that the maps in this projective system are surjective.

-As before, we will often drop some of the subscripts $R$ and $\ptst$ of $W$ when the meaning is clear.